-Items can be limited in supply at times; in general if we are showing a Code followed by a * on any of the images of items shown we do have some in stock.
+Items can be limited in supply at times; in general if, on any of the larger images of the items, we are showing a Code followed by a * we do have some of those still in stock.
 But please always ask.

 |A: square arpillera decorations with themes such as are described lower down this page.|